williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget_ref.md

 -   `callRecovery` `(default: false)`
     Allow users with a configured mobile phone number to recover their password using a voice call.
-    Note: only available starting v1.6.0 of the Sign-In Widget.
+    Note: This option is only available with version 1.6.0 and later of the Sign-In Widget.

 -   `selfServiceUnlock` `(default: false)`
     Display the "Unlock Account" link to allow users to unlock their accounts.